Satisfactory Academic Progress

 Satisfactory Academic Progress Requirements (to be eligible for federal and state financial aid)

-In accordance with federal regulations, all financial aid recipients are required to make satisfactory academic progress (SAP) towards their degree and be in good academic standing in order to remain eligible to receive federal and state financial aid each year.
-Good academic standing means that you must not be on academic probation with the university.
-The requirements for good academic standing are described in the “Academic Regulations” section of the undergraduate catalog.
+In accordance with federal regulations, all financial aid recipients are required to make satisfactory academic progress (SAP) towards their degree to remain eligible to receive federal and state financial aid each year.
+Some institutional scholarships may also require students to be in good academic standing.
+Good academic standing for undergraduate students is defined as maintaining a minimum GPA of 2.00 based on credits earned for completed courses, excluding grades of "W," "INC," and "INC+."
+The requirements for good academic standing are described in the “Academic Policies” section of the .

 There are 2 main components of SAP (see below for details):